Large Language Models for In-Context Student Modeling: Synthesizing Student's Behavior in Visual Programming: Our LLM-SS Framework

-In our experimental evaluation discussed in Section \ref{sec:experiment}, we use the \textsc{StudentSyn} benchmark for student's attempt synthesis in a visual programming environment of \textit{Hour of Code: Maze Challenge by Code.org} (HoCMaze) \cite{HOC}.
-This visual programming environment has been used in several existing works \cite{DBLP:conf/lats/PiechSHG15, DBLP:conf/edm/EfremovGS20, DBLP:conf/nips/AhmedCEFGRS20, DBLP:journals/corr/abs-2205-01265}.
-To this end, we use tasks and student's attempts in this environment as concrete examples to illustrate our problem setup in Figure \ref{fig:problem-setup}.
-Each task in HoCMaze is specified by a visual grid containing an avatar (blue arrow), a goal (red star), and some walls (gray cells).
-A solution code brings the avatar to the goal's location while avoiding hitting the walls.
-A student's coding attempt is a program written by a student while working on a specific task in the environment.
+\textbf{Illustrative example for visual programming domain.} In our experimental evaluation (Section~\ref{sec:experiment}), we will consider an existing benchmark, \textsc{StudentSyn}~\cite{DBLP:journals/corr/abs-2205-01265}, for student attempt synthesis in a visual programming domain of \textit{Hour of Code: Maze Challenge by Code.org} (HoCMaze)~\cite{hourofcode_maze}.
+As an illustrative example, Figure~\ref{fig:problem-setup} shows a concrete scenario for our problem setup.

-\section{Our \textsc{LLM-SS} Framework}
+\section{Our LLM-SS Framework}

-In this section, we propose a novel framework \textsc{LLM-SS} for in-context student modeling and synthesizing the student's problem-solving attempts.
-Section \ref{sec:one-shot-prompt} presents our prompt for providing context to a given LLM.
-Section \ref{sec:fine-tune-llm} shows how fine-tuning this LLM using domain knowledge benefits student modeling in our proposed framework.
+In this section, we propose a novel framework, namely \textsc{LLM-SS}, for in-context student modeling and synthesizing students' attempts.
+It is inspired by the \emph{Perturbation Student Model} as discussed below (Section \ref{sec:perturbation-student-model}).
+Afterward, we delve into two components of LLM-SS: providing student's context (Section \ref{sec:main-prompt}) and providing domain expertise (Section \ref{sec:fine-tune-llm}).